Industry urges caution as UK government mulls ESG rules for trustees

 Industry experts have broadly welcomed the move by the UK government to consult on the legal duties of trustees with regard to environmental, social and governance (ESG) risks, but warned any prospective rules or regulations must not be overly prescriptive.

-In a written statement published on the Department for Work and Pensions’ (DWP) website on Tuesday, Guy Opperman, the UK pensions minister, confirmed the results of the consultation process would be published in June.
+In a written statement published on the Department for Work and Pensions’ (DWP) website on Tuesday, Guy Opperman, the UK pensions minister, confirmed the consultation would be published in June.

 He said its purpose was to “clarify the legal duty of trustees of occupational pension schemes to take account of environmental, social and governance risks, among others, wherever these are financially material”.